syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Polar Chart

-APolar Chart is a circular graph on which data is displayed, in terms of values and angles.
+A Polar Chart is a circular graph on which data is displayed, in terms of values and angles.
 The x values define the angles at which the data points will be plotted.
 The y value defines the distance of the data points from the center of the graph, with the center of the graph usually starting at 0.

 It is a form of graph that allows a visual comparison between several quantitative or qualitative aspects of a situation and also allows a visual comparison between several situations that are drawn using the same axes (poles).